 Urban Concept: Designed for teams to consider city driving, these cars are closer to passenger cars in appearance.
 They must be built to consider human needs such as driver comfort and space for luggage, and to more road-worth specifications including four wheels and a windscreen wiper.
 It’s a challenge for teams to create maximum energy efficiency with these added mandatory elements included.

-There are multiple energy categories that teams can choose to power their car, reflecting the real world need for a mosaic of energy options to power transport.
+There are multiple energy categories available to power the team's cars, reflecting the real world need for a mosaic of energy options to power transport.
 The current energy categories are:

 5. What is the Technical Inspection?

 Building an energy-efficient vehicle is only half the battle.
 Teams must also complete several design phases.
 Technical inspection is the final milestone before gaining access to the track.
 Here, the Shell Eco-marathon Technical Team probes critical aspects of each vehicle while inspecting safety features and adherence to the Shell Eco-marathon Official Rules.
 The stakes are high for teams.
 They won’t be allowed on track without passing Technical Inspection, and for some teams, the results of Technical Inspection can also mean pass or fail for their university courses.

 In 2023, Shell Eco-marathon is back with the regional competitions, a world championship, and local competitions planned in Brazil and China.
 To find out more about the new season, our partners, and how to get involved, please visit the Shell Eco-marathon home page.